 Myth: No one in my family has diabetes, so I won't get the disease.

 Fact: It's true that having a parent or sibling with diabetes increases your risk for getting diabetes.
 In fact, family history is a risk factor for both type 1 diabetes and type 2 diabetes.
 However, many people with diabetes have no close family members with diabetes.

 Lifestyle choices and certain conditions can increase your risk for type 2 diabetes.
 These include:

 - Gestational diabetes

-- Being Hispanic/Latino American, African American, American Indian, Alaska Native (some Pacific Islanders and Asian Americans are also at risk)
+- Being of Hispanic/Latino American, African American, American Indian, or Alaska Native descent (some Pacific Islanders and Asian Americans are also at risk)

 - Being age 45 or older